electerious/basicLightbox/README.md

 	 */
 	closable: true,
 	/*
-	 * One or more space-separated classes to be added to the basicLightbox element.
+	 * One or more space separated classes to be added to the basicLightbox element.
 	 * Must be a string or a function which returns a string.
 	 */
 	className: null,